 How to Make an Inexpensive Winter Planter

 Purchasing all your supplies is definitely cheaper (unless you go crazy) than buying a planter already put together.
 But, do you know what is cheaper yet?
 Foraging in your own yard, your neighbor’s yard or family members’ yards for these supplies.
-Of course ask if it’s not your property and be responsible.
+Of course ask for permission, if it’s not your property and be responsible.
 Like don’t go loping off the tops of baby trees.
 Simply do a little pruning off of lower branches.

 Scroll back up and go through the list again and see how many of these things you can find in your yard or in your neighbor’s yard.
 I think you’ll be surprised at how much you can come up with for free.